A QBist Ontology: Introduction

-I am indebted to QBism for two reasons.
-First: it made me look more closely at the original writings of Niels Bohr and discover (i)~that the various ``Copenhagen interpretations'' are more or less grotesque caricatures of his views, and (ii)~that Bohr came tantalizingly close to adopting a QBist stance \cite{UJMBohrObIrrev,UJMB4Bohr}.
-The principal differences between his views and QBism are attributable to the fact that Bohr wrote before interpreting quantum mechanics became a growth industry, while QBism emerged in reaction to an ever-growing number of attempts at averting the ``disaster of objectification'' \cite{vF1990} caused by the reification of (mostly) unitarily evolving quantum states.
-And second: QBism made me come round to seeing that there is no difference between observations qua experiences and observations qua measurement outcomes.
+To drive home the ultimate context of empirical science, which is human experience, QBists emphasize the role of the \emph{individual} subject in constructing ``a common body of reality'' \citep{FMS2014}.
+At first experience is not \emph{ours}; it is \emph{yours} and \emph{mine}.
+It \emph{becomes} ours, and the process by which it becomes ours is communication.
+Science is seen as ``a collaborative human effort to find, through our individual actions on the world and our verbal communications with each other, a model for what is common to all of our privately constructed external worlds'' \citep{MerminQBnotCop}.

-The present paper puts forward a view of the world that is indebted to QBism.
-This means, \emph{inter alia}, that it is not based on the reification of any of the following items: quantum states or any other mathematical tools, symbols, or relations, logical or grammatical relations, probabilities, the spatiotemporal structure of human sensory experience, particles or fields, measuring instruments or any other classical implements.
-It is about a reality in which quantum mechanics plays a certain part, and about the part that quantum mechanics plays in it.
+I am indebted to QBism for another reason: it made me look more closely at the original writings of Niels Bohr and discover (i)~that the different versions of the so-called Copenhagen interpretation misrepresent Bohr's views in various degrees, and (ii)~that Bohr himself came tantalizingly close to adopting a QBist stance \citep{UJMBohrObIrrev}.
+The principal differences between his views and QBism are attributable to the fact that Bohr wrote before interpreting quantum mechanics became a growth industry, while QBism emerged in reaction to an ever-growing number of attempts at averting the ``disaster of objectification'' (van Fraassen, \citeyear{vF1990}) caused by the reification of (almost always) unitarily evolving quantum states. \footnote{Earlier invocations of consciousness, starting with von \citet{vN} and \citet{LonBau}, were unsuccessful attempts to avert this disaster.
+These should not be mixed up with QBism.}